forestsim-mtu/forestsim/README.md

 - Logging companies
 - Biorefinery and bioenergy plants

 ForestSim is primarily a Java application that makes use of the [MASON Multiagent Simulation Toolkit](http://cs.gmu.edu/~eclab/projects/mason/) to manage to simulation and GeoMASON to support GIS data.
+The initial 1.0.1 release has been peer-reviewed and published in *SoftwareX*, please cite as,

+Zupko, R., & Rouleau, M. (2019).
+ForestSim: Spatially explicit agent-based modeling of non-industrial forest owner policies.
+SoftwareX, 9, 117–125. https://doi.org/10.1016/j.softx.2019.01.008

 ## Development Environment